Skip to content

 irsa 1 66m

-If you don't have a service account, see Configure service accounts for pods (from the Kubernetes website).
+Make sure that the output lists your service account.
+If you don't have a service account, then see Configure service accounts for Pods on the Kubernetes website.

 Verify that the service account has the correct IAM role annotations